 The router supports configuration via a web browser or Secure Shell (SSH).
 This manual primarily covers web browser configuration.
-For SSH configuration commands, refer to the Commands and Scripts Application Note.
+For console configuration commands, refer to the Command Line Interface Application Note.
+For more information on enhancing the router's basic functionality, refer to the Extending Router Functionality Application Note.